Skip to content

 What are the best cars for someone with bad credit?

 If you have bad credit, car finance providers are more likely to lend to you if they see you’re borrowing within your means.
-In other words, you might need to pick a more affordable car with lower repayments, even if it’s less than you think you’re able to afford.
+So you might need to pick a more affordable car with lower repayments, even if it’s less than you think you’re able to afford.
 Borrowing within your permitted amount of credit is seen as more financially sensible than borrowing the maximum amount you can.

 Check out a range of great used car finance options at Motorpoint